vlang/v/tutorials/building_a_simple_web_blog_with_vweb/README.md

 }
 ```

-As we can see it attempts to connect to a file in the active path named `blog.db`.
+As we can see it attempts to open a file in the current directory named `blog.db`.
 If the database file doesn't exist it will create it.
 The second command will
 create the table `Article` if none exists already.
 Now every time the
 app is run you will see the articles created from the previous executions